Lala Lajpat Rai University of Veterinary and Animal Sciences

-Lala Lajpat Rai University of Veterinary & Animal Sciences (LUVAS) is a university located in Hisar, Haryana.
-It is named after the freedom fighter Lala Lajpat Rai.
+Lala Lajpat Rai University of Veterinary & Animal Sciences (LUVAS) is a university, named after the freedom fighter Lala Lajpat Rai, located on NH-52 in Hisar city of Haryana state in India.
+It is located immediate north of Hisar Airport and adjacent to the Central Sheep Breeding Farm, 15 km northeast of Hisar Bus Stand and 17 km north of Hisar Junction railway station.

 History

 The College of Veterinary Sciences was shifted to Hisar from Lahore in 1948.
 It became a part of Chaudhary Charan Singh Haryana Agricultural University in 1971.
 It has now been established as a university and the college has become a part of the university.
-The university is currently operating from a temporary campus located at CCS HAU.
-The Government of Haryana has allotted land on NH 10 for Establishment of new and high tech campus.

-Construction of new campus
+Construction

-The 1125 acre campus is constructed at the cost of INR 629 cr, including first phase costing INR 143 cr and second phase of INR 486 cr.
-As of July 2021, in the Phase-I, which is expected to be completed by December 2021, is 80% complete and it entails constriction of Administrative block and the College of daily science.
-The Phase-II, Construction of road, sewage treatment plant, boys hostel, girls hostel, 100 houses for staff, etc has commenced, and the Tender for the following have been issued, veterinary college, veterinary hospital, campus hostel for staff and students, campus school, postmortem block, STP, water treatment plant, stud farm, buffalo farm, cow farm, goat farm, sheep farm, pig farm, poultry farm, automatic milking plant, massage parlor for animals.
+The 1125-acre campus is constructed at the cost of INR 629 cr, including first phase costing INR 143 cr and second phase of INR 486 cr.
+In the Phase-I, Administrative block and the College of daily science were constructed.
+In the Phase-II, road, sewage treatment plant, boys hostel, girls hostel, sports complex & student activity center, 100 houses for staff, veterinary college, veterinary hospital, research labs & diagnostic facilities, campus school, postmortem block, STP, water treatment plant, stud farm, automatic milking plant and dairy plant, livestock farms (buffalo farm, cow farm, goat farm, sheep farm, pig farm, poultry farm), massage parlor for animals were completed.
+Advanced Research Centre has been planned and awaiting funding approval as of 2025.

+Archaeological site

+Bir Babran archaeological site is located to the north of the Lala Lajpat Rai University of Veterinary and Animal Sciences (LUVAS) campus in Hisar, and is a distinct mound separate from other well-known sites in the region like Bhirrana.
+While it is not as extensively documented in public records as some other major Indus-Sarasvati Valley Civilisation sites, its existence is recognized by local government and academic circles.
+The site is a part of the larger historical landscape of Hisar, which has a rich archaeological heritage, with many mounds dotting the surrounding area.
+The name "Bir Babran" refers to a specific archaeological mound and is often associated with the local forested area known as Bir Hisar.
+The site's location on the edge of the university campus has protected it from modern development, preserving it as a potentially significant source of information for understanding the ancient history and settlement patterns of the region.
+The mound is yet to be studied or excavated.